mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 ### Google Cast / Catt

-I have three monitors on my desk and a TV mounted on the wall to the left of my desk and I really love the idea of treating that TV as a fourth monitor!
+I have three monitors on my desk and a TV mounted on the wall to the left of my desk and I really love the idea of treating that TV as a fourth monitor.
 I threw a Google Cast device on that TV and installed the command line tool [catt](https://github.com/skorokithakis/catt). "catt" is an acronym for “Cast All The Things" and I think that's a nice succinct description.

 ```Bash
 ❯ catt -h